IAmJonoBo/n00plicate/UPGRADE_2025.md

 ### Node Version Warning

-The project requires Node.js 22.20.0, but the current environment has 20.19.5.
-This is expected in CI environments without Node version management.
-Developers should use nvm or similar tools to install the correct version locally.
+The project recommends Node.js 24.11.0; if your environment is at an older Node version please use nvm/Volta to install the correct runtime.
+If CI images are not updated, install the pinned version via `.nvmrc` or the action setup.

 ## Next Steps